gumaerc-testorg/15.071-spring-2017/content/pages/an-introduction-to-analytics/assignment-1/stock-dynamics.md

 In March of 2000, the technology bubble burst, and a stock market crash occurred.
 According to this plot, which company's stock dropped more?

-Exercise 11

-&nbsp;Coca-Cola&nbsp;

-&nbsp;Procter and Gamble&nbsp;

-Explanation

-You can generate the combined plot for Coca-Cola and Procter & Gamble by using the following commands in R:
+Hint: You can generate the combined plot for Coca-Cola and Procter & Gamble by using the following commands in R:

 plot(CocaCola$Date, CocaCola$StockPrice, type="l", col="red")

 lines(ProcterGamble$Date, ProcterGamble$StockPrice, col="blue")

-Looking at the plot, around 2000 both stocks drop, but Procter and Gamble's stock drops more.

 To answer this question and the ones that follow, you may find it useful to draw a vertical line at a certain date.
 To do this, type the command